SonalChoubey-hub/Crop-Production-Analysis-In-India/README.md

 Deploy as a web-based tool for broader accessibility

 # 🌱 Conclusion
 This project provides meaningful insights into the evolution of Indian agriculture, highlighting the effects of policy changes through clear, data-driven visualization.
-The inclusion of a customizable GUI makes it accessible to users of all technical backgrounds, encouraging further exploration and understanding of agricultural dynamics in India.